 THE LAKE ONTARIO ATLANTIC SALMON RESTORATION PROGRAM

-More than a century after our once thriving population of Atlantic Salmon was last seen in Lake Ontario, the Ontario Federation of Anglers and Hunters (OFAH) and the Ontario Ministry of Natural Resources and Forestry (OMNRF), together with many other partners, are working to bring Atlantic Salmon back to the lake.
+More than a century after our once thriving population of Atlantic Salmon was last seen in Lake Ontario, the Ontario Federation of Anglers and Hunters (OFAH) and the Ontario Ministry of Northern Development, Mines, Natural Resources and Forestry (ONDMNRF), together with many other partners, are working to bring Atlantic Salmon back to the lake.
 This treasured species is an important part of our natural heritage and a part of Ontario’s rich biodiversity.

 Until the late 19th century, Lake Ontario had a population of Atlantic Salmon native to its waters.
 Unfortunately, that population, which supported sustenance and commercial fisheries, was eliminated through the combined effects of the environmental degradation of streams, ecosystem changes in the lake, and over-fishing.
 Atlantic Salmon were one of the first fish species in the Great Lakes to disappear as a result of human activities.